 - No booking restrictions

-For an annual fee of $95 dollars, travelers can gain access to the Bank of American Premium Rewards card and higher bonus points.
+For an annual fee of $95, travelers can access the Bank of America® Premium Rewards card and earn higher bonus points.
 Cardholders earn 2 points on every dollar spent on travel and dining purchases.

-Other perks include cash back as a deposit to a BOA checking or savings account, eligible Merrill Lynch accounts or as a credit to the credit card statement.
+Other perks include cash back as a deposit to a BOA checking or savings account, eligible Merrill Lynch accounts, or credit to the credit card statement.

 - Unlimited 2 points for every $1 spent on dining and travel purchases